njsmith/machomachomangler/README.rst

   changes the library id while it's at it, e.g. from ``ssl.dylib`` -> ``pynativelib_openssl__ssl.dylib`` (like ``install_name_tool -id``)

+  Additionally: a tool that creates a "placeholder" library, which imports the mangled library described above, and then re-exports the symbols under their original names.

 * For code that wants to use a pynativelib library: a tool that takes a dylib/bundle/executable, a list of "original" dylibs, and for each "original" dylib, a newname for that dylib, and a